 local loadValue = errorMessageOrLoadValue

--- If no saved value exists, set an initial value (InitValue) and save it to the server
+-- If no saved value exists, the initial value (InitValue) is set and saved to the server.

 if loadValue == nil then